wso2/docs-choreo-dev/en/docs/api-management/api-governance/default-rulesets/owasp_top_10_doc.md

 ### ❌ owasp:api9:2023-inventory-environment

 Make it clear which servers are expected to run as which environment to avoid unexpected problems, exposing test data to the public, or letting bad actors bypass security measures to get to production-like environments.

 ---

-### ⚠️ owasp:api2:2023-read-restricted

-Read operations (GET, HEAD) should be secured by at least one security scheme.
-Security schemes are defined in the `securityScheme` section then referenced in the `security` key at the global or operation levels.

----